google/e3d_lstm/README.md

 * [**Eidetic 3D LSTM: A Model for Video Prediction and Beyond**](https://openreview.net/forum?id=B1lKS2AqtX), ICLR 2019.

-*Please note that this is not an officially supported Google product.*
+*Please note that this is not an officially supported Google product.
+This codebase was reproduced after the first author left Google in accordance with company policy*

 If you find this code useful in your research then please cite